The most popular names in America over the last century clearly reflect that Irish Americans make up almost 10% of the nation.

 - Peak year: 1951

-This name's popularity peaked in 1951, remained within the top 10 baby names for girls for nearly three decades.
+This name's popularity peaked in 1951 and remained within the top 10 baby names for girls for nearly three decades.
 Patricia is derived from the Latin word patrician, meaning "noble", it is the feminine form of the masculine given name Patrick.
 So we're claiming it.

 Love Irish history?
 Share your favorite stories with other history buffs in the IrishCentral History Facebook group.